 But we CAN increase the PCS reimbursement rate.

 Here, the forefront was not as effective as needed.
 Maybe there is a need for a “backend” act of litigation…

-Posted on October 12, 2014, in Adult Care Homes, Adult Care Homes that Accept Medicaid, Assisted Living Facilities, DHHS, Division of Medical Assistance, Federal Law, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Care Agencies, Home Health Services, Hospice, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, NC, North Carolina, Personal Care Services, Shared Savings, State Budget and tagged 3% Cost Sharing, 42 U.S.C.A §1396a, Activities of Daily Living, AHHC, Centers for Medicare and Medicaid Services, CMS, Cost Sharing, DHHS, Division of Medical Assistance, General Assembly, Health care, Health care provider, home health, Home Health Services, Kaiser, Lawsuits, Litigation, Long Term Care Facility, Low Reimbursement Rates, Medicaid, Medicaid reimbursement rates, Minimum wage, NCLTCF, North Carolina, PCS, PCS Reimbursement Rates, Personal Care Services, Quality of Care, Session Law 2014-100.
+Posted on October 12, 2014, in Adult Care Homes, Adult Care Homes that Accept Medicaid, Assisted Living Facilities, Division of Medical Assistance, Federal Law, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Care Agencies, Home Health Services, Hospice, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, NC, NC DHHS, North Carolina, Personal Care Services, Shared Savings, State Budget and tagged 3% Cost Sharing, 42 U.S.C.A §1396a, Activities of Daily Living, AHHC, Centers for Medicare and Medicaid Services, CMS, Cost Sharing, Division of Medical Assistance, General Assembly, Health care, Health care provider, home health, Home Health Services, Kaiser, Lawsuits, Litigation, Long Term Care Facility, Low Reimbursement Rates, Medicaid, Medicaid reimbursement rates, Minimum wage, NC DHHS, NCLTCF, North Carolina, PCS, PCS Reimbursement Rates, Personal Care Services, Quality of Care, Session Law 2014-100.
 Bookmark the permalink.
 2 Comments.